H-Frederick/Fundamentals/Field and Property.md

 With this, you only need to write at `Radius` and then the change would immediately reflect at Diameter and Circumference.

-Do note that in properties, when you don't type out a `get`, you won't be able to call that property, since it'll become write-only.
-By omitting the `set`, it'll become read-only.
+Do note that in properties, when you don't define a `get`, you won't be able to call the value of that property, making it a write-only property.
+Respectively, by omitting the `set`, it'll become a read-only property.

-By using a private field, you can use properties as a way to expose those private fields.
-This way, the information that should contain within that class, will remain within that class through the proper use of fields and properties.
+By using a private field, you can use properties as a way to expose the values of those private fields and gives you the ability to perform validations through the property itself.
+This way, the information that should contain within that class, will remain within that class through the use of fields and properties.